 And because the world is your oyster when funding an IRA, you can also include investment types not commonly found in company retirement plans, including funds dedicated to real estate investments, commodities, or Treasury Inflation-Protected Securities.
 All of these investment types do a good job of diversifying a portfolio that's composed primarily of stocks and bonds.
 They also can be a headache when held outside of a tax-sheltered account, because they generate a lot of taxable income, so they're ideal holdings for an IRA.

 Morningstar's Fund Analyst Picks within those categories are good starting points if you're using your IRA to support core-type funds you hold elsewhere.
-Some of my favorite supporting-player IRA ideas are Royce Special Equity (RYSEX), Third Avenue International Value TAVIX, and Vanguard Inflation-Protected Securities (VIPSX).
-My colleague Esther Pak also highlights some top-shelf supporting players for IRAs in this article.
+Some of my favorite "supporting player" IRA ideas are Royce Special Equity (RYSEX), Third Avenue International Value TAVIX, and Vanguard Inflation-Protected Securities (VIPSX).

 |New!
 30-Minute Money Solutions|

 |Need help picking up the pieces in this turbulent market?
 30-Minute Money Solutions by Morningstar director of personal finance Christine Benz simplifies the daunting task of getting your financial house in order.
 Written for novice and experienced investors alike, this book offers manageable, step-by-step solutions for tackling money challenges and building a comprehensive financial plan in simple 30-minute increments.
 Learn more.|

 Christine Benz does not own shares in any of the securities mentioned above.
 Find out about Morningstar's editorial policies.